Moogamouth/Yukikaki/README.md

 Optional.
 Default is 1.
 Determines when to stop archiving trees of links and sources.
 If `options.i` > 1, options.hrefs will automatically be set to true.

-#### options.hrefs
+#### options.srcs
 `Bool`

 Optional.
+If true, scrape sources of the current page.

+### options.hrefs
+`Bool`

+Optional.
 If true, scrape links, links of links, so on, stemming from the current page.
 It will stop when options.i is depleted.
 Will automatically be set to true if `options.i` > 1.

-#### options.srcs
+#### options.robots
 `Bool`

 Optional.
-If true, scrape sources of the current page.
+If true, only scrape pages in accordance with robots.txt.

+#### options.userAgent
+`String`

+Optional.
+The user agent to use for robots.txt.

-#### options.robots
+#### options.robotsNeutral

 `Bool`

 Optional.
-If true, only scrape pages in accordance with robots.txt.
+Default is true.
+Crawl pages that are neutral according to robots.txt.

+#### options.robotsSrcsHrefs
+`Bool`

+Optional.
+Default is true.
+Crawl links and sources even if the current page is not compatible with robots.txt.

 ## License